 - Opportunity - You can associate this estimate with an opportunity (which will be covered in later).

 - Wait for approval before syncing - This indicates the estimate will not sync to QuickBooks.
 Since the customer is a lead and doesn't sync, it would make sense that her transactions don't sync.
-However, if you were to uncheck and save this estimate so it does sync to QuickBooks, then the Customer Lead will automatically convert and also sync to QuickBooks.
+However, if you were to uncheck and save this estimate, then the customer lead will automatically convert to a customer and immediately sync to QuickBooks.